NemesisGuy/ReceiptScannerAPI/README.md

 - **Value Objects:** Value objects represent concepts that don't have an identity, and are used for their attributes.

-- **Factories:** Factories are used to encapsulate the logic for creating complex objects.
+- **Factories: (to be implemented) ** Factories are used to encapsulate the logic for creating complex objects.

 ### Repository Pattern